-A distinction was also made between learning and development by Pedler et al (1989), who see learning as being concerned with an increase in knowledge or a higher degree of an existing skill, whereas development is more towards a different state of being or functioning.
-Argyris (1993) makes the point that 'Learning is not simply having a new insight or a new idea.
+Learning has been defined by Kim (1993) as the process of 'increasing one's capacity to take action'.
+It can be described as the modification of behaviour through experience.
+A distinction was made between learning and development by Pedler et al (1989), who see learning as being concerned with an increase in knowledge or a higher degree of an existing skill, whereas development is more towards a different state of being or functioning.

+Argyris (1993) makes the point that: 'Learning is not simply having a new insight or a new idea.
 Learning occurs when we take effective action, when we detect and correct error.
 How do you know when you know something?
 When you can produce what it is you claim to know.'

-THE LEARNING PROCESS
+Types of learning

+- 1. Instrumental learning learning how to do the job better once the basic standard of performance has been attained.
+It is helped by learning on-the-job. - 2.
+Cognitive learning outcomes based on the enhancement of knowledge and understanding. - Affective learning outcomes based on the development of attitudes or feelings rather than knowledge. - Self-reflective learning developing new patterns of understanding, thinking and behaving and therefore creating new knowledge (Harrison, 2005).

+The learning process

-A number of leading authorities on learning in organizations (Honey, 1998) have declared that 'learning is complex and various, covering all sorts of things such as knowledge, skills, insights, beliefs, values, attitudes and habits'.
+Honey (1998) declared that: 'Learning is complex and various, covering all sorts of things such as knowledge, skills, insights, beliefs, values, attitudes and habits.'

 Individuals learn for themselves and learn from other people.
 They learn as members of teams and by interaction with their managers, co-workers and people outside the organization.

+702 Learning and Development

 People learn by doing and by instruction.
-The ways in which individuals learn differ, and the extent to which they learn depends largely on how well they are externally motivated or self-motivated.
+The ways in which individuals learn will differ and the extent to which they learn will depend largely on how well they are motivated or self-motivated.
+Discretionary learning can take place when individuals of their own volition actively seek to acquire the knowledge and skills they need to carry out their work effectively.
+It should be encouraged and supported.

 The effectiveness of learning will be strongly influenced by the context in which it takes place.
 This includes the values of the organization.
 Is it truly believed that learning is important as a means of developing a high performance culture and achieving competitive advantage?
 Is this belief confirmed by actions that encourage and support learning?
-Is the approach to learning delivery in line with the belief of Birchall and Lyons (1995) that 'For effective learning to take place at the individual level it is essential to foster an environment where individuals are encouraged to take risks and experiment, where mistakes are tolerated, but where means exist for those involved to learn from their experiences'?
+Is the approach to learning delivery in line with the following beliefs?